Hi, I'm Trenton.

 Information about me:

-• I’ve paused (for the forseeable future) my PhD research investigating the extent to which there is convergence between machine learning and neuroscience.
+• I’ve paused (for the forseeable future) my PhD research.
+I was investigating the extent to which there is convergence between machine learning and neuroscience.
 This work was done through the “Systems, Synthetic and Quantitative Biology” Program at Harvard in the Kreiman Lab and supported by the NSF Graduate Research Fellowship.
-I also spent time at the Berekeley Redwood Center for Theoretical Neuroscience as a visiting researcher.
+I also spent time at the Berkeley Redwood Center for Theoretical Neuroscience as a visiting researcher.

 • I graduated from Duke University in May 2020 with a self-made major in “Minds and Machines: Biological and Artificial Intelligence”.
 I was lucky to attend as a Robertson Scholar, which provided full funding during all four years, including summer experiences.